 - Slicing and broaching hard materials.

-- Machining the glasses, ceramics.
+- Machining the glasses, and ceramics.

 - Machining the precise mineral stones, tungsten.